devpromgr/LogReader/README.md

 - notebook		: notebooks\determinelogtype.ipynb
 - test data		: TrainingSources\LogfilesByType.csv

-## Step 2 : Determine log device type
+## Experiment 2 : Determine log device type

 Identification of the log source device with deep learning was accomplished by gathering a number of log types from internet resources, especially from logpai/loghub github listed in reference section.
-These logs were chunked and/or truncated into folders by type to make a training dataset.
+These logs were chunked and then truncated, placed into folders by type to make a training dataset.
+The folder name is used as a label.
 The notebook makes a fast.ai text classification learner, trains and validates it.

 - Kaggle URL	: https://www.kaggle.com/peterashley/classifylogdevicetypes
 - notebook		: notebooks\classifylogdevicetypes.ipynb